Your Employee (and family) Assistance Program

 - E-counselling via email exchange with a Counsellor is best suited for those most comfortable with written communication.
 It is also ideal for travelling individuals, providing support anywhere.

-- First chat provides instant support with a Counsellor online, via the LifeWorks website or through the LifeWorks app.
+- Chat provides instant support with a Counsellor online, via the LifeWorks website or through the LifeWorks app.

 - Health and wellness resources are text-based and self-directed.
 Just login to the LifeWorks website to get access to hundreds of articles, tools and resources